 Best Free Citrix Courses

-If you are a Citrix novice, you should take advantage of the free trials available on LinkedIn Learning and Pluralsight to learn as much as possible about Citrix, cloud computing, and system administration.
+If you are a Citrix novice, you should take advantage of the free trials available on LinkedIn Learning and Pluralsight.
+Through them, you will expand your knowledge of Citrix, cloud computing, and system administration significantly.

 - Prerequisites: Beginner to intermediate